amanhsharma/sentiment-text-analysis-exploration/README.md

 Using Python libraries for analysis of the texts

 ## Future Improvements
-LModifying it for bigger and global cause
+Modifying it for bigger and global cause